wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 }
 ```

-As you can see it just declare a local struct and copies everyting from the second argument of co_declare_locals() into it.
-Then
+As you can see it just declare a local struct and copies everything from the second argument of co_declare_locals()
-we have a helper function to allocate this if it is the first call.
-By just placing the values in a struct we can put all of this
+into it.
+Then we have a helper function to allocate this if it is the first call.
+By just placing the values in a
-in one declare call + we get size/alignment for free from the compiler.
+struct we can put all of this in one declare call + we get size/alignment of the entire block for free from the compiler.

-Also, since c++ now supports 'inline' initialization ( I guess there is a fancier name for it ) of member-variables we do not have
+Also, since c++ now supports 'inline' initialization ( I guess there is a fancier name for it ) of member-variables we can
-to generate a constructor but we can still set initial values for our locals as we would any other local variable.
-Later the function
-uses `placement new` to initialize the values.
+just write out or variables, set initial values and use `placement new` to initialize the values.

 >
 > Note to the C++:ers out there, currently no destructor is run on the locals but I guess that could be implemented in co_end()